raygun101/MarkupKit/README.md

 The `owner` parameter represents the view's owner.
 It is often an instance of `UIViewController`, but this is not strictly required.
 For example, custom table and collection view cell types often specify themselves as the owner.

 If the owner implements a method named `bundleForView`, the view document will be loaded from the bundle returned by this method.
-MarkupKit adds a default implementation of `bundleForView` to `UIResponder` that returns the application's main bundle.
+MarkupKit adds a default implementation of `bundleForView` to `UIResponder` that returns the bundle that loaded the class.
 Subclasses can override this method to provide custom view loading behavior.
 If the owner does not implement `bundleForView`, the main bundle will be used.

 Note that property templates and color tables are always loaded from the main bundle.